 Many beginner gardeners are not aware that choosing a plant for the garden goes far beyond the aesthetics.
 Ensuring the your soil type is compatible with the plant is an essential step in getting your planting scheme just right - and this is even more important if you have a soil drainage issue to work with.

-Depending on the severity of the problem, it might be possible to work with the waterlogging in your garden by carefully selecting plants that will thrive in wetter conditions.
-Some species of hydrangea work well in wetter soils, whereas if clay soil is your specific problem, geranium and fuchsia are also good options.
+Depending on the severity of the problem it might be possible to work with the waterlogging in your garden by carefully selecting plants that will thrive in wetter conditions.
+Some species of hydrangea work well in wetter soils, whereas if clay soil is your specific problem then geranium and fuchsia are also good options.

-If, however, your heart is truly set on plants that thrive in drier conditions, container gardening can be a real lifesaver – particularly as you get to choose which kind of soil goes into them.
+If, however, your heart is truly set on plants that thrive in drier conditions then container gardening can be a real lifesaver.
+Particularly as you get to choose which kind of soil goes into them.
 Just don’t forget that they also need adequate drainage.
 Adding some broken up pots or gravel to the bottom of the container should set you up.
-Using containers to get around a poor soil problem also means you have a wider choice of plant too!
+Using containers to get around a poor soil problem also means you have a wider choice of plant too.